 Our line of credit facility provides for a fixed interest rate of 2.1% per annum on all outstanding borrowings.
 A change in interest rates impacts the fair value of our outstanding debt under the line of credit facility but has no impact on interest incurred or cash flows.
-To date there have been no borrowings under our line of credit facility.
+As of June 30, 2015, there are \$200 in outstanding borrowings under this facility.
+Given the proximity to maturity, the carrying amount of short-term debt approximates fair value as of June 30, 2015.